juyingnan/DataCenter/README.md

 DataCenter
 ==========

-DataCenter
-Client & Server
+#### Client & Server.

-Initiated in 2014-3-31
+Initiated in 2014-3-31.
 Committed by Yingnan Ju.

 All jar files are included.